 Common places for bows are:

 - One enormous bow in the middle

 - A bunch of small bows scattered throughout the wreath

 Choosing a single focal point, like a bow in the middle, is a great place to start for those of you just beginning to make wreaths.

 If you want to create a theme, choosing ribbon colors might become a little bit more difficult.
-Unlike using a sign as a focal point, there won’t be anything visual to pull your color choices from.
+When you have a focal point, such as a sign, you have an automatic focal point and item to draw inspiration.
+When you design a wreath around a theme, there won’t be a natural visual to pull your color choices from.

 Examples of popular wreath themes are:

 - Sports – sports in general such as football or basketball or specific local or national teams

 - Professional – celebrating a job like a nurse or a veterinarian